rails-sqlserver/AdventureWorks.Ruby/README.md

 ### POSIX Development

-If your on a unix'y platform you may be wondering how these `smoscript` and `sqlcmd` binaries would work.
+If you're on a unix'y platform you may be wondering how these `smoscript` and `sqlcmd` binaries would work.
 Most users that develop with SQL Server are on something other than windows.
 The typical setup to to have SSH access to your windows box via something like cygwyn and to issue any commands remotely.
 To make this easy, I have created two bin wrappers that pipe the sqlcmd and smoscript commands via SSH to your windows database box.
 Make sure to use the same name for your ssh config to that bas as the same name used for the `ADVENTUREWORKS_HOST` environment variable.
 Assuming that all lines up, these should work.

     $ ln -s /repos/myrojects/AdventureWorks.Ruby/db/bin/sqlcmd /usr/local/bin/sqlcmd
     $ ln -s /repos/myrojects/AdventureWorks.Ruby/db/bin/smoscript /usr/local/bin/smoscript